syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Orientation.md

 # Orientation

-SfRangeSlider provides option to display the values and the slider either horizontally or vertically.
+SfRangeSlider provides options to display values and slider either horizontally or vertically.

-N> The default option is Horizontal.
+N> The default option is Vertical.

 ## Horizontal